7 Powerful Ways To Promote Equity in the Classroom

 Why equity in the classroom is important

-Students are diverse, but our education system isn’t.
-It often fails to adequately provide for:
+Our education system often fails to adequately provide for certain student populations:

-Since March 2020, the COVID-19 pandemic has highlighted existing socio-economic inequalities in our education system.
-And in recent years, the Black Lives Matter movement has prompted important conversations about racial justice and equality in schools around the world.
+Recent events have further highlighted the need for educational equity.
+Since March 2020, the COVID-19 pandemic has exposed existing socio-economic inequalities in our education system, while the Black Lives Matter movement has prompted important conversations about racial justice and equality in schools around the world.

 - Biases